shamangary/DeepCD/README.md

 ```
 Testing stage
 -
-..*A hard threshold will be appied on the complementary descriptor before the Hamming distance calculation.
++ A hard threshold will be appied on the complementary descriptor before the Hamming distance calculation.

-..*DDM layer is not involved in the testing stage since we only need the trained model from the triplet structure.
++ DDM layer is not involved in the testing stage since we only need the trained model from the triplet structure.

 Brown dataset results
 -